anvilproject/anvil-portal/content/learn/training/workshop-archive.md

 ### Terra, AnVIL, R / Bioconductor Popup Workshops

 These popup workshops provide short (less than 1 hour) virtual sessions to highlight specific parts of the Terra / AnVIL ecosystem for R and Bioconductor users.
-The sessions are easy for participants to join and follow along, with minimal prerequisite skills or knowledge; it is not necessary to attend all workshops.
-Sessions will have short presentations, with abundant opportunity for questions and 'round table' discussion about the topic of the workshop or other AnVIL-related activities.
+The sessions are easy for participants to join and follow along, with minimal prerequisite skills or knowledge.
 The main goal is to engage and enable use of Terra / AnVIL by R users.

-All sessions will be recorded and available after the workshop.
-Each workshop will include a short one-page summary of key learning objectives.
+For a workshop videos and tutorials see [Bioconductor Popup Workshops](/learn/data-analysts#bioconductor-popup-workshops).